Kfami/wordpress-installer/README.md

 # wordpress-installer
-Install fresh untouched version of wordpress via composer
+Have you ever feeling threat by installing someone else package?
+Are you like me always pulling up official resources?
+Then here is the trick for wordpress.
+Install fresh untouched version of wordpress via composer.

-Just run the command and that's it
+Just clone this repository and run composer update